jcandan/math_quiz/README.md

 # Math Quiz

-This program is a math quiz that runs on the command line.
-The user is able to specify a value from 1 to 10 of the number of math equations they would like to receive.

-## Example Usage
-`python3 math_quiz.py `
+Runs a timed quiz of math equations based on a range from 1 to 10.
+User can specify the start and end of the range for both terms.